meqaio/swagger_meqa/docs/README.md

 # Installing and Running Meqa

 Meqa takes a Swagger/OpenAPI spec, parses it to understand the structure, the relationship among objects and operations, and generate test suites.
-It is in its early stage.
-It only works with swagger version 2.0.
-The test suites it currently generates is to serve as a proof-of-concept.
-We will keep improving it to generate more complete and diverse test suites.
-We try to make it very easy to try meqa.
-Please file issues and star the project to let us know of your need and interest.
+It is in its early stage, and only works with swagger version 2.0.

 Meqa achieves its goal in three steps
 * Add <meqa ... > tags to the Swagger yaml spec to indicate meqa's understanding of the structure of the spec.